domaindrivendev/Swashbuckle.AspNetCore/README-v5.md

 #### Schema Filters ####

-Swashbuckle generates a Swagger-flavored _[JSONSchema](http://swagger.io/specification/#schemaObject)_ for every parameter, response and property type that's exposed by your controller actions.
-Once generated, it passes the _Schema_ and _Type_ through the list of configured Schema Filters.
+Swashbuckle generates a Swagger-flavored [JSONSchema](http://swagger.io/specification/#schemaObject) for every parameter, response and property type that's exposed by your controller actions.
+Once generated, it passes the schema and type through the list of configured Schema Filters.

 The example below adds an AutoRest vendor extension (see https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md#x-ms-enum) to inform the AutoRest tool how enums should be modelled when it generates the API client.